mountaineerbr/shellDatediff/README.md

 ![Showing off datediff.sh script](https://gitlab.com/mountaineerbr/etc/-/raw/main/gfx/datediff_intro.gif)

-The project contains a small shell library to calculate elapsed time between two dates in various time units and some extra functions.
+The project contains a small shell library to calculate elapsed time between two dates in various time units and some extra functions for day-to-day use.

 Results are delivered in different units taking into account all time units (*compound time range*), or as a fractional single time unit.